anushkumar13/Low-Level-Design/02_Object_Oriented_Design_Principles.md

 }
 ```

-And you tell **Ram** to implement `ContentCreator` — but Ram only writes notes!

-### ❌ The Problem:

-Ram is being forced to implement `recordVideo()` and `recordAudio()` methods which he doesn't even use.
-He might:

-* Leave them blank
-* Add dummy implementations

-➡️ This is a **violation** of Interface Segregation Principle.

----
+If Ram has to implement this, then he will be forced to write methods for video and audio which he don't use.
+Maybe he leave them blank or put some dummy code.
+This is wrong.

-## ✅ What ISP Suggests:
+### What ISP Says:

-Create smaller, focused interfaces instead of one large interface.

-For example:
+Make small and focused interfaces:

 ```java
 interface NoteTaker {